astriaorg/docs/docs/overview/components/composer.md

 searching or bundling, although it could be extended to do so.
-Our hope is that the Composer serves as a starting point for searchers and block builders interested in collecting end user order flow for one or more rollups and submitting it to the shared sequencer as bundles or blocks.
+Our hope is that the Composer serves as a starting point for searchers and block builders interested in collecting end user order flow for one or more rollups and submitting it to the sequencing layer as bundles or blocks.